Digital risk refers to all unexpected consequences that result from digital transformation and disrupt the achievement of business objectives.

 Step 3.
 Keep Risk and Threat Models Updated

 Step 4.
-Secure Access to all Exposed Resources
+Secure Access to All Exposed Resources

+To protect against reputational damage, privileged accounts and digital assets should be protected from compromise.
 Rather than only focusing on established cyber defenses around sensitive resources, detection parameters should be broadened to detect and block all unauthorized network access.

 Strategically placed honeytokens will alert organizations to any unauthorized access attempt.
-Further access to resources can be mitigated with a Zero Trust Architecture (ZTA), an assume breach mentality, and enhanced Privileged Access Management (PAM) security.
+Further access to resources can be mitigated with a Zero Trust Architecture (ZTA), an assume breach mentality and enhanced Privileged Access Management (PAM) security.

 Step 5.
 Keep Vendors Compliant